 Pine wood, a type of evergreen conifer, retains foliage throughout the year.
 Pine wood is commonly found but is sometimes unusable in woodworking projects due to its apparent faults, such as knots and button holes.

-Despite its classification as a softwood, pine trees come in a wide range of species, not all of which are of the same strength and density.
+Despite its classification as a softwood, pine trees come in a wide range of species, with varying strength and density.
 Soft pine trees are all but indistinguishable from one another.

-The three most prevalent types are Sugar Pine wood, Western White Pine, and Eastern White Pine.
+The three most commonly found types are Sugar Pine, Western White Pine, and Eastern White Pine.
+Also, these varieties are known for their distinct characteristics and widespread availability in various regions.

 Piles, roof trusses, bridges, subflooring, beams, and poles are just a few of the many applications for hard pines.